Fooling the primate brain with minimal, targeted image manipulation: Author contributions

 \section{Author contributions}

-LY, WX, and JF conceived of the study.
-LY, WX, GK, and MSL designed the experiments.
-LY developed the software for creating adversarial images.
-LY, WX, and MSL acquired the data.
-LY and WX analyzed the data and wrote the draft manuscript.
+JF, WX, and LY conceived of the study.
+GK, MSL, WX, and LY designed the experiments.
+LY developed the code for creating adversarial images.
+MSL and WX acquired the neuronal recording data.
+LY acquired the human behavior data.
+LY and WX analyzed the data and drafted the manuscript.
+GD performed the systematic testing of ANN architectures and fitting methods for building neuronal encoding models.
 All authors interpreted the data and revised the manuscript.
+GK, MSL, FEHT, and JF provided funding.